 The Program is designed to offer participants an in-depth examination and greater understanding of how we can and should work together to build a stronger and more inclusive Clark community.
 Participants will gain valuable knowledge and skills that will enable them to more effectively work and lead in the workplace.

-- Option One is for participants who plan to earn a certificate of completion.
-Under this option, participants must select and complete nine sessions (5 core sessions and 4 electives) of their choosing.
-Participants who complete all nine sessions within two academic years will receive a certificate of completion that will be awarded at an annual graduation ceremony.
-During the second academic year in the program, priority registration* will be provided for participants enrolled in Option One to complete their certificate in a timely manner.
+This program is for participants who plan to earn a certificate of completion.
+Participants must select and complete nine sessions (5 core sessions and 4 electives) of their choosing as well as submit a Learning Into Practice proposal.
+Participants who complete all nine sessions and submit a proposal within two academic years will receive a certificate of completion that will be awarded at an annual graduation ceremony.
+During the second academic year in the program, priority registration* will be provided for participants to complete their certificate in a timely manner.

 The sessions range from two to three hours and will be taught by various internal and external instructors in different formats.